 "You do not realize how many people cannot afford a turkey dinner on Thanksgiving right here in the West Essex community," Garamella commented.
-"We're not talking inner cities, we're talking right here in our own backyards.
-When we got her the turkeys, it was then that she told us

 The assistance board is involved with many aspects of the community's welfare.
 As she accepted the donation, Burak described how the board had just helped a single mom with three kids stay in their home.
 Community groups, area schools, local scouts and religious organizations all help to provide food donations for the pantry.

 Yesterday, despite the many turkey donations the food pantry had already received, Burak again notified Vero Amici that many more were needed.

 "Yesterday, Maria Burak called to say that the pantry

 Burak explained the Local Assistance Board donations are used to provide emergency assistance to people.